 What’s most remarkable, given how assiduously pursued this sound had been, is its spontaneity and unselfconsciousness.
 “That’s All Right,” like the best of the later Sun material (its B side, “Blue Moon of Kentucky,” “Good Rockin’ Tonight,” “Milkcow Blues Boogie,” “You’re a Heartbreaker”, and, most of all, “Mystery Train”), sounds casual, the kind of music you could hear any day or every day, the kind of sound that has always been familiar but is still surprising.
 These men are reaching that elusive noise and once they have it in their grasp, they simply toy with it, flipping the thing back and forth among them as if they have been playing with it all their lives.

 The take they got was the take that went out.
-It’s a live recording, of course.
+It’s live, all three guys playing at the same time, no futzing with the tracks, nothing added.
+What we hear is what happened at that moment.
 There is one alternate take in existence.
 But this, what you hear here, is not engineered, manufactured, planned, or edited.
 That’s how it came out, when they were “fooling around”.

 They listened to the song afterwards.
 Bill Black said, “Damn.
 Get that on the radio and they’ll run us out of town.”

-“My Happiness” (Presley’s first recording below) was a hit from 1948, and Presley plays it straight, in a quavering tenor that sounds very very young.
+“My Happiness” was a hit song from 1948, which already made it an “oldie”, and Presley plays it straight, in a quavering tenor that sounds very very young.
 He also shows no hint of the “Is he black or white” confusion that would come just a year later, when he suddenly found a raw rough energy in his voice.
 You can just imagine Sam Phillips in the booth listening to this, thinking, “Well, at least recording shit like this pays my bills for the time being, but honest to GOD.”

 Then he recorded a very pretty ballad the Ink Spots had made famous, “That’s When Your Heartaches Begin” (sound clip below).
 It has one of those long bridges for a narration in it (similar to what Presley would do later in “Are You Lonesome Tonight?”).
 The narration part is obviously meant for a deep and manly voice, as per the style of the day.
 Presley sings the song and you can tell his guitar playing is rudimentary at best.
 He also does the narration during the bridge.
 I find it hysterical, because he is so completely out of his depth.
 He’s a teenager, and there he is pontificating on heartache in a phony deep speaking voice, totally making fun of himself (you can actually hear it in his voice), pretending he’s some grizzled middle-aged dude holding a cocktail looking back on the vagaries of youth.
 It’s quite funny.
 But you can also understand why Sam Phillips didn’t immediately leap from the booth and proclaim the kid his next big star.
 Elvis doesn’t seem to complete the song, either.
 He doesn’t go back to the song after the narration.
 Instead, he, maybe feeling foolish, it’s hard to tell, says, “That’s the end” and that’s that.
 The song has a strange intensity (I like it better than “My Happiness”) and he sings it with an ache to it, cut up by his goofing-off Sam Elliott narrator voice.
 It’s a bizarre recording.